benjaminwilliams/weather/README.md

 ## Limitations
 * I have kept the styling generic, a global style sheet could be added for global theming
 * Loading and Error states are being handled, but could be extended for more details and styling
+* The weather API I am using does not have some features e.g. pollen

 ## Future improvements / to do
 * The getLocation service returns geo data back to the view component, before passing the data to the getWeather.